 The Group signed the Women's Empowerment Principles in October 2018.
 They are a set of principles of action developed through a partnership between the UN Global Compact and UN Women to actively address women's empowerment.
 We will take this opportunity to actively implement initiatives for women's empowerment and aim to create an environment that empowers all women.

 Selected as a constituent of the MSCI Japan Empowering Women Index (WIN)

-The Company has been selected as a constituent for two consecutive years in 2018 and 2019.
+The Company has been selected as a constituent for three consecutive years since 2018.

-MSCI 部 2019 Constituent MSCI日本株 女性活躍指数 (WIN)
+2020 CONSTITUENT MSCI日本株 女性活躍指数 (WIN)